EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 You will need the quotes or may have to explicitly escape certain characters if present, e.g. `?` -> `\?`, etc.

-### Downloading data, an example
+### Downloading data, an example using curl

-As a concrete example if we look at the existing example in the EIDF Data Catalogue:
+As a concrete example if we look at an existing dataset in the EIDF Data Catalogue:

 * https://projects.eidf.ac.uk/ckan/dataset/eidf125-common-crawl-url-index-for-august-2019-with-last-modified-timestamps

-Looking at the `Index shards directory` record we get the S3 link:
+Looking at the `Index shards directory` resource record we get the access/download URL:

 * https://s3.eidf.ac.uk/eidf125-cc-main-2019-35-augmented-index?prefix=idx

-The presence of the `?` means we have to use quotes for the URL.
-We can make the output human readable using `xmllint` and restrict the output using `head` to the first record but if you don't have these utilities you can look at the output produced by clicking on the s3 link in the EIDF catalogue.
+The presence of a `?` means we need to use quotes for the URL or escape the question mark when running within a shell.
+We can make the output human readable using `xmllint`, part of the libxml2-utils package, and reduce the amount of output using `head` to just the first record but if you don't have these utilities you can look at the output produced by clicking on the link above in the EIDF data catalogue.
 The `-s` argument tells `curl` not to produce additional content.
 Running this we get:

 ```bash
 curl -sX GET "https://s3.eidf.ac.uk/eidf125-cc-main-2019-35-augmented-index?prefix=idx"\